 We are in the process of converting our Mercedes Sprinter Van into a luxurious off-grid Tiny Home on Wheels, which will serve as Trail & Kale’s mobile office, hotel, and transport all rolled into one.
-Before we get into the conversion itself, in this post we share our list of the essential factory options for our Sprinter Van that we wanted it to already have before we start converting it.
+Before we get into the conversion itself, in this post we share our list of the essential factory options for our Sprinter Van conversion that we wanted the van to already have before we started converting it.

 Our Sprinter Van is a VS30 (the 2019+ model), 144 wheelbase 2500 cargo van, which has a 6 cylinder diesel engine and rear-wheel drive.

 What Mercedes factory options are essential when ordering a Sprinter van for conversion?

 The answer is partly, ‘it depends’ – on you, how you intend to use the van, what features you value / enjoy, and whether cost is a big consideration.

 Our Sprinter van came with quite a few upgraded factory options compared to the base model.
 Not all of them were those that we would have chosen if we had ordered the specifications ourselves (it had been pre-ordered from the factory by the dealer), but I’d be lying if I said I wasn’t happy to have them all and am grateful for them as it makes for a rather comfortable and high-end ride both from a function and appearance perspective, which will be great once we hit the road after the van has been converted.

 The dealer we worked with to source the van has a great deal of experience in converting Sprinter vans and so he was really helpful in matching us with a van he had pre-ordered that had everything we wanted, and more (thanks Keith!
 Mercedes-Benz of Seattle).